 Yes, as long as each application pertains to a unique topic or question.

-- Is the PD/PI for the application to the FOA, Training for Critical Research infrastructure for LMIC Institutions (G11) required to be a scientist?
+- Is the PD/PI for the application to the FOA, Infrastructure Training Programs for Critical Research for LMIC Institutions (G11) FOA PAR-16-280 required to be a scientist?

 No. The PD/PI for the G11 application is not required to be a scientist.
-Although the PD/PI on the G11 may be a scientist, the FOA calls for the PD/PI to "be an established expert in the research infrastructure area in which the application is targeted."
+Although the PD/PI on the G11 may be a scientist, the FOA calls for the PD/PI to be an "established expert in the research infrastructure function in which the application is targeted."
 The expertise of the proposed PD/PI is included in the Scored Review Criteria and will be evaluated by the reviewers, on a case-by-case basis for appropriateness.

 - If one institution is applying for multiple grants, how are shared administrative costs demonstrated?